NeuroTechX/ntx_slack_archive/_announcements_.md

 >
 can you point me in the right direction to brush up on these experiments you refer too? or maybe there's some must-know articles to read before this talk? i know i could dive deep into google / wiki but interested to hear if you recommend specific articles / sites. very interested, and would love to learn more. cheers.

+6/9/2017 7:55 PM

+ **mhough** :

+ >hey andrewjsauer sure.
+Maybe we could start a channel for this and I can get Henrik to finally join (your not here right:) and we can get concrete on both sides of this.
+I don't mean on the sides of the quantum debate but engineering level for both quantum and molecular biology